Maximizing functionals of the maximum in the Skorokhod embedding problem and an application to variance swaps: A variance swap on squared returns

 \section{A variance swap on squared returns}

 The original motivation for our study came from financial mathematics and the pricing of variance swaps, and one of the contributions of this article is to establish a link between variance swap bounds and Skorokhod embedding theory.
-The implications of this connection are the subject of related work (Hobson and Klimmek \cite{HobsonKlimmek:10}).
-Informed by the results presented here, but necessarily using different methods, the article \cite{HobsonKlimmek:10} shows how to construct model-independent bounds and hedging strategies for a general family of variance swaps.
-In this section we outline the link between variance swaps and the second result from the introduction.
+The implications of this connection are the subject of related work \cite{HobsonKlimmek10}.
+Informed by the results presented here, but necessarily using different methods, Hobson and Klimmek \cite{HobsonKlimmek10} show how to construct model-independent bounds and hedging strategies for a general family of variance swaps.
+In this section we outline the link between variance swaps and the second result from the \hyperref[sec-intro]{Introduction}.\looseness=1

 Let $X=(X_t)_{0 \leq t \leq T}$ represent the discounted price of a financial asset.
 Under the assumption of no-arbitrage, there exists a measure under which $X$ is a (local)-martingale.
-Suppose there exists a (possibly discontinuous) time-change $t \rightarrow A_t$, null at 0, such that $X_t=B_{A_t}$ for some Brownian motion $B$. {\cred (If $X$ is continuous then the existence of such a time-change is guaranteed by the Dambis-Dubins-Schwarz Theorem).} Since $X$ is a non-negative price process we suppose it has starting value $X_0= B_0 =x_0>0$.
+We may suppose that there exists a filtered probability space $(\Omega, {\mathcal F}, {\mathbb F}, \Prob)$ such that $B$ is a ${\mathbb F}$-Brownian and such that $X_t=B_{A_t}$ for a (possibly discontinuous) time-change $t \rightarrow A_t$, null at 0.
+(If $X$ is continuous, then the existence of such a time-change is guaranteed by the Dambis--Dubins--Schwarz theorem, and in general the existence is guaranteed by Monroe~\cite{Monroe78}, Theorem~2.)
+Since $X$ is a nonnegative price process we suppose it has starting value $X_0= B_0 =x_0>0$.